tryretool/retool-onpremise/README.md

 1. In the ECS Dashboard, click **Create Cluster**
 1. In **Step 1: Select a cluster template**, select `Networking Only (Powered by AWS Fargate)` as the cluster template.
 1. In **Step 2: Configure cluster**, be sure to enable CloudWatch Container Insights.
 This will help us monitor logs and the health of our deployment through CloudWatch.
-1. Download the [public](/cloudformation/fargate.yaml) or [private](/cloudformation/fargate.private.yaml) template file, and add your license key and other relevant variables.
+1. Download the [public](/cloudformation/fargate.yaml) or [private](/cloudformation/fargate.private.yaml) template file.
+1. Edit the template file to provide your license key and any required [environment variables](https://docs.retool.com/docs/environment-variables) (under the Environment key within the retool ContainerDefinitions).
+Do not modify the Parameters object on line 2 of the template file.
+CloudFormation will prompt for these values after you upload the template file.
-1. Go to the AWS Cloudformation dashboard, and click **Create Stack with new resources → Upload a template file**.
+1. Go to the AWS CloudFormation dashboard, and click **Create Stack with new resources → Upload a template file**.
 Upload your edited `.yaml` file.
 1. Enter the following parameters:
    - Cluster: the name of the ECS cluster you created earlier
    - DesiredCount: 2